 Art Transfer Degree Program

 The two-year transfer Art program is designed to give students a strong foundation in the visual arts.
 Student trips are scheduled throughout the year to view exhibits of recognized artists.
-A student’s class choice should be planned with the requirements of the transfer institution in mind.
+A student’s class choices should be planned with the requirements of the transfer institution in mind.
 See your advisor for enrollment information and transfer institution requirements.

 Most students who decide to major in Art at a four-year institution will plan a course of study that will lead to an Associate in Arts Degree.

 The CCC Art Program is located in Orscheln Hall, two blocks north of the main campus on Eighth Street